paulbradish/awesome-digital-marketing/README.md

 ### Publishing Platforms (Hosted)
 * [Wordpress](https://wordpress.org/) - Create a place for your business, your interests, or anything else—with the open source platform that powers the web.
    * [Plugins](https://wordpress.org/plugins/) - Extend your Wordpress experience with thousands of plugins at your fingertips.
+      * [WooCommerce](https://woocommerce.com/) - The defacto ecommerce solution of choice for Wordpress.
+         * [WooCommerce Shortcodes: A Comprehensive Guide](https://www.cloudways.com/blog/woocommerce-shortcodes/) - Learn how to use WooCommerce shortcodes to customize your WooCommerce store. _Super helpful_.
       * [Yoast](https://yoast.com/wordpress/plugins/seo/) - Yoast helps you with your website's search engine optimization, with our internationally loved software and our online SEO courses.
     * [Themes](https://wordpress.org/themes/) - Find the perfect theme for your WordPress website.
 Choose from thousands of stunning designs with a wide variety of features and customization options.
        * [Divi](https://www.elegantthemes.com/gallery/divi/) - Not just another Wordpress theme.
 This is a complete design framework that allows you to design and customize every part of your website from the ground up.
 If only It was the default WP install...